buk7456/FreeTX/doc/telemetry.md

 If the displayed distance is inaccurate, simply reset the starting point from the context menu.
 - Speed: The current speed over ground in metres per second.
 Defaults to 0 when there is no incoming telemetry.
 - Course: The current course over ground in degrees.
 Defaults to 0 when there is no incoming telemetry.
 - Altitude AGL: The altitude above ground level in metres.
-If the value is innacurate, reset it from the context menu.
+If the value is inaccurate, reset it from the context menu.
 - Altitude MSL: The altitude relative to mean sea level in metres.
 - Latitude and Longitude: The location coordinates of the model.
 Displays the last known location when there is no incoming telemetry.